 In Gundam Extreme Vs., the Susanoo has a seppuku move much like Yoshimitsu's (above), where the machine turns around and stabs itself with its swords.
 It does big damage if an enemy is right behind, but whether or not it connects the Susanoo takes damage.
 Despite the fact that its pilot is American, he's also a huge Japanese culture Otaku, justifying the existence of this move.

 Seppuku is treated as a fact of life in Hakuōki, given that it's a Visual Novel about the Shinsengumi.
 Harada Sanosuke has a scar across his abdomen from a failed attempt at it, and following the Choshu assault on the Imperial Palace, Hijikata takes a number of men in pursuit of the escaping leaders of the rebellion specifically with the intention of arresting them before they commit seppuku.
-When the main characters learn that Kondou was beheaded rather than being allowed to commit seppuku, they're deeply distressed over it.
+And when the main characters learn that Kondou was beheaded rather than being allowed to commit seppuku, they're deeply distressed over it.

 In Fallout: New Vegas, Arcade Gannon does this with a scalpel in the ending if you sell him to the Legion as a slave and Caesar survives.
 As Gannon is himself classically trained, he's probably doing it as a direct homage to Cato (mentioned in Real Life below) and for the same reasons.